doneholmes/nuget-package-scanner/README.md

 ## Why did you write your own github client?

 I originally tried to make use of [PyGithub](https://github.com/PyGithub/PyGithub).
 I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
 This also gave me a chance to familiarize a bit more with the Github API.
-I wanted to usd the [Github GraphQL API](https://developer.github.com/v4/) for this, but it doesn't support code search as of yet.
-If I need to support any more-complicated use cases, I would look at switching back to PyGithub.
+I wanted to use the [Github GraphQL API](https://developer.github.com/v4/) for this, but it doesn't support code search as of yet.
+If I need to support any more-complicated use cases, I will look at switching back to PyGithub.

 ## Why did you write this in Python?
 Nuget only supports .Net.

-I wanted to learn new stuff and Python is new to me.
+I wanted to learn something new and Python is new to me.
 This project seemed like a good use case for the high-level scripting support available in Python.
 I could have written this in C#, but I wouldn't have leared as much in the process.

 ## TODOs
-- Shared session(s) in web requests to support connection pooling and boost performance
+- [X] Shared session(s) in web requests to support connection pooling and boost performance
-- More resilliancy in web call timeout errors.
+- [X] More resilliancy in web call timeout errors.
 Currently, any timeout crashes things.
-- Build a visual front end consumer
+- [ ] Build a visual front end consumer
-- Implement async web requests in nuget module.
+- [X] Implement async web requests in nuget module.
 This would speed this up a good bit.
 Most of the time is currently spent waiting on web requests to complete and there is little reason for that to happen serially.
     - https://docs.aiohttp.org/en/stable/
     - Re-writing this in Go would be another interesting option to achieve async and learn something new
-- Rate limiting checks on calls to the github api.
+- [ ] Rate limiting checks on calls to the github api.
 When searching within a very large github org, there is the possiblity that the search api rate limit budget could be exhausted (currently 30 calls/minute if authenticated)
     - Github Rate Limiting: https://developer.github.com/v3/#rate-limiting
     - Github Search API Rate Limiting: https://developer.github.com/v3/search/#rate-limit
-- Optimizing json object scanning algorhithms.
+- [ ] Optimizing json object scanning algorhithms.
 It's currently a very simple brute force approach.
 This may be a lot of work for little gain.
-- Possibly break out the nuget module into a stand-alone Python package.
+- [ ] Possibly break out the nuget module into a stand-alone Python package.
 I'm not sure if there's any use beyond basic GET functionality.